-EASTERN TROUBLE Effects Example Trouble Caused 1-2 player character gets rowdy and offends a merchant, settler, or garrison soldier. ersonality-based tests in this area are increased by one step of Difficulty. the ire of the The player character inadvertently crosses the border and trespasses on native lands, causing local authorities.
-They are pointedly told to leave, unwelcome further. ed presence in the area is met with violence.
-3-4 Native: The player character escalates a drunken argument into a feud with soldiers, requiring a consider able amount of effort to amend the insult to propriety.
-This costs 2 \top Gold to remedy (minimum 1). while their fr with success The player character kills or injures a native in a brawl, for which they are thrown into a jail reedom is sought by their allies.
-This requires a prolonged struggle that can only be remedied ful Challenging (D2) Persuade or Society tests.
-If these rolls are not successful, 2 Gold may be for each failure.
-5+ force, surrou gross faux pa player character's revels are so odious to those nearby that the authorities are summoned in nding the establishment they inhabit.
-They are forced to pay 3 Gold to make up for this is, or or suffer 1 point of Despair for each Gold they cannot pay.
-While in the area, their Renown by -2 and Upkeep is increased by 1 Gold. group or cult lost due to th The player character manages to somehow antagonize the entire town they are in, or a sizable cure, and thus is chased out of the area at high speed.
-Half of their existing Gold (round up) is neir rapid departure and they now must contend with the authorities should they choose to region, with the punishment either imprisonment or execution.
+EASTERN TROUBLE Effects Example Trouble Caused 1-2 Native: The player character gets rowdy and offends a merchant, settler, or garrison soldier.
+All further Personality-based tests in this area are increased by one step of Difficulty.
+Outlander: The player character inadvertently crosses the border and trespasses on native lands, causing the ire of the local authorities.
+They are pointedly told to leave, unwelcome further.
+Any continued presence in the area is met with violence.
+3-4 Native: The player character escalates a drunken argument into a feud with soldiers, requiring a considerable amount of effort to amend the insult to propriety.
+This costs 2 \top Gold to remedy (minimum 1).
+Outlander: The player character kills or injures a native in a brawl, for which they are thrown into a jail while their freedom is sought by their allies.
+This requires a prolonged struggle that can only be remedied with successful Challenging (D2) Persuade or Society tests.
+If these rolls are not successful, 2 Gold may be substituted for each failure.
+5+ Native: The player character's revels are so odious to those nearby that the authorities are summoned in force, surrounding the establishment they inhabit.
+They are forced to pay 3 Gold to make up for this gross faux pas, or or suffer 1 point of Despair for each Gold they cannot pay.
+While in the area, their Renown is decreased by -2 and Upkeep is increased by 1 Gold.
+Outlander: The player character manages to somehow antagonize the entire town they are in, or a sizable group or culture, and thus is chased out of the area at high speed.
+Half of their existing Gold (round up) is lost due to their rapid departure and they now must contend with the authorities should they choose to return to the region, with the punishment either imprisonment or execution.
 EASTERN CAROUSING EVENTS 1 Good Hunting The player characters are invited on a hunt by an inebriated minor noble.
 This is the perfect chance to demonstrate the skills for which they are increasingly famed, or else to disgrace themselves in front of a party of influential courtiers.
 Any participating player character must make a Challenging (D2) Survival test: Failure: Lose 1 point of Renown.
 1 Success: Complete the hunt without distinction.
 2-3 Successes: The player character earns a friend in the person of the organizer of the hunt.
 4+ Successes: Gains 1 point of Renown and become widely regarded as one of the most skillful hunters in the East.
 2 Too Much Rice Wine The innkeeper swore this was a mild, local rice wine.
 If this is the case, then the locals nearby have the constitution of several large oxen.
 And livers to match.
 The player character must make a Challenging (D2) Resistance test or begin the next adventure suffering 1 point of Fatigue from the inevitable hangover.
 3 Wandering Monk While recuperating from their debauches, the player character makes the mistake of asking the wrong question to a passing monk.
 The monk, hot tempered and extremely quick to take offense, challenges the player character to a fight.
 Will the player character accept a duel with a member of the nearby temple?
 Or will they avoid the fight, losing face but perhaps saving themselves a great deal of pain in the long run?